 Don’t always equate price with quality.
+While in some cases this does matter, it doesn’t always.
 Do some research into the children’s ghostwriter you’re thinking of working with.
 Using the tips I have just above, you should be able to determine if that writer knows her stuff.

 MORE ON WRITING

 NEED HELP WITH YOUR CHILDREN’S MANUSCRIPT / STORY?

 Let me take a look at it.
 I’m a working children’s ghostwriter, rewriter, and editor.
 I can turn you story into a publishable book you’ll be proud of.

 Shoot me an email at: kcioffiventrice @gmail .com (please put Children’s Writing Help in the Subject line)